rixx/books.rixx.de/data/reviews/catherynne-m-valente/the-girl-who-circumnavigated-fairyland-in-a-ship-of-her-own-making/index.md

 plan:
   date_added: '2016-05-18'
 related_books:
+- book: terry-pratchett/the-wee-free-men
+  text: My favourite heroine venturing into fairyland.
 - book: neil-gaiman/coraline
   text: For more heroines adventuring into fantastic worlds – though this one is more brutal.
+- book: neil-gaiman/stardust
+  text: Modern fairytales both.
 - book: lewis-carroll/alice-in-wonderland
-  text: The original little girl in absurd fantasy land portal fantasy, which has nothing at heart in common with this book.
+  text: Superficially, the original little girl in absurd fantasy land portal fantasy, but these books have nothing in common at heart.
+- book: seanan-mcguire/every-heart-a-doorway
+  text: More portal fantasy (slightly meta).
 review:
   date_read:
   - 2016-10-20